-3.2 Fuel Combustion: Implications for Air Quality and Health Considerations and disadvantaged communities, meaning that air quality is an important part of environmental justice and equity (Perera, 2017), (Gridworks, 2019).
+3.2 Fuel Combustion: Implications for Air Quality and Health Considerations

+Recent research has highlighted the impact of fuel combustion on air quality, both indoor and outdoor, and the resulting negative health impacts (Seals & Krasner, 2020) (Aas, 2020), (EPRI, 2019).
+Climate change, local air quality, and the associated health impacts, have a disproportionate impact in low-income and disadvantaged communities, meaning that air quality is an important part of environmental justice and equity (Perera, 2017), (Gridworks, 2019).
 While the analysis presented in this study does not include a detailed air quality assessment, Figure 24 highlights the substantial decrease in fuel combustion from 2020 to 2045 across all three scenarios: 71% decrease in the High CDR scenario, 79% decrease in the Balanced scenario and 87% decrease in the Zero Carbon Energy scenario from 2020.
 Hence, the 2045 scenarios will see significant improvements in air quality, including improvements in indoor air quality with the electrification of most building end-uses.
 In all three scenarios, over 60% of the fuel combustion still taking place in 2045 is of methane (fossil natural gas, synthetic natural gas, or biomethane) which has a lower impact on air pollution than liquid fuels (Union of Concerned Scientists, 2014).These impacts are viewed here on a statewide level, while local health benefits within specific communities will depend on local fuel combustion.